aenglert42/make-42-webserv-great-again/README.md

 ### Curl
 Curl is a command-line utility for transferring data from or to a server.</br>
 </br>
-The -X option lets you define the HTTP request method (by default it is GET)</br>
+The -X option lets you define the request method (by default it is GET)</br>
 The -H option lets you add, replace or remove request header fields (curl adds some by default)</br>
 The --data option lets you add a request body.</br>
 The --resolve option allows you to internally redirect the requests for a host to an IP address.
 You can use this to be able to send requests to hosts other than 127.0.0.1 or localhost.